Green Building Rating Systems

 The system is based on 1,000 available points, with 350 being the minimum for certification.
 The levels of certification are one, two, three, and four Green Globes.
 As with all other systems, higher levels of certification have cost/benefit characteristics.

-Lastly, the third party Green Globes assessor is available throughout the process to answer questions and help guide the process.
+Lastly, the third party Green Globes Assessor is available throughout the process, to answer questions, and help guide the process.

-ENERGY STAR for Commercial Buildings US Department of Energy/US Environmental Protection Agency
+ENERGY STAR for Commercial Buildings – US Department of Energy/US Environmental Protection Agency

 Living Building Challenge – International Living Future Institute

-Unlike the rating systems previously discussed, the Living Building Challenge measures actual performance, rather than “modeled or anticipated” performance.
+Unlike the rating systems previously discussed, the Living Building Challenge measures actual performance rather than “modeled or anticipated” performance.
 For this reason, projects must have at least twelve consecutive months of performance data before a building is audited.

-The Living Building Challenge consists of seven performance categories, also known as, “Petals”:
+The Living Building Challenge consists of seven performance categories, or “Petals”: Place, Water, Energy, Health + Happiness, Materials, Equity, and Beauty.

-Each Petal is subdivided into imperatives, for a total of twenty imperatives in the challenge.
-The number of imperatives required depends on the typology of the project (new construction, existing building, interior, etc.)
+Each Petal is subdivided into Imperatives, for a total of twenty Imperatives in the Challenge.
+The number of Imperatives required depends on the “typology” of the project (New Construction, Existing Building, Interior, etc.).

-Living Building Challenge projects are intended to be holistic—addressing aspects of all seven Petals through the core imperatives.
-The challenge seeks to make projects regenerative, having net positive, rather than negative environmental impacts.
+Living Building Challenge projects are intended to be holistic—addressing aspects of all seven Petals through the Core Imperatives.
+The Challenge seeks to make projects regenerative, having net-positive rather than negative environmental impacts.

 The Living Building Challenge encourages projects to have their own utilities: generating energy, collecting water, and processing waste onsite.
-However, utilities can come from outside the project.
+However, utilities can also come from outside the project.

-The IgCC (ASHRAE 189.1)
+IgCC (ASHRAE 189.1)

 ASHRAE – Advanced Energy Design Guides

-There are 3 types of guides:
+There are three types of guides:

-1) Creates a building that exceeds an ASHRAE 90.1-1999 baseline by 30%.
+1. Creates a building that exceeds an ASHRAE 90.1-1999 baseline by 30%

-2) Creates a building that exceeds an ASHRAE 90.1-2004 baseline by 50%.
+2. Creates a building that exceeds an ASHRAE 90.1-2004 baseline by 50%

-3) Is intended to create a Zero Net Energy building.
+3. Is intended to create a Zero Net Energy building

 Conclusion